MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/TradeIn.md

 ---
-title: TradeIn - Common Data Model | Microsoft Docs
+title: TradeIn in automotive - Common Data Model | Microsoft Docs
 description: Vehicle or device that a customer wants to use as part of payment buying another one (new or used).
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Trade In
+# Trade In in automotive

 Vehicle or device that a customer wants to use as part of payment buying another one (new or used).